MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-troubleshoot-signup.md

 ## Cause: You might already be logged in

 You might have other browser tabs open or are running other apps on your computer.
-In one of these you might be logged in as a different user.
+In one of these, you might be logged in as a different user.

 ### Solution: Try inPrivate mode